OpenEvalProject/evals/manuscripts/elife-48609/v1/manuscript.md

 ## Results

-## PHLPP1 regulates the innate immune response
+### PHLPP1 regulates the innate immune response

 To explore the role of PHLPP1 in acute inflammation, we examined the kinetics and outcome of sepsis-induced death caused by intraperitoneal (i.p.) injection of Gram-negative E. coli bacteria in WT and Phlpp1-/- mice.
 Surprisingly, absence of PHLPP1 provided a strong protective effect; at a dose where more than 50% of WT mice died within 12 hr of E. coli challenge, 50% of the Phlpp1-/- mice remained alive after 10 days (Figure 1A).
 Similarly, Phlpp1-/- mice were protected from toxicity induced by the purified Gram-negative bacterial cell wall component LPS, with nearly half of the Phlpp1-/- mice alive after 10 days compared to only 1 out of 16 of the WT mice (Figure 1B).
 To understand the lower mortality rates in Phlpp1-/- mice, we measured levels of different cytokines in the serum of mice across a time course following LPS injection (Figure 1C–E).
 Serum levels of pro-inflammatory cytokine interleukin 6 (IL-6) were significantly increased in WT mice within 5 hr of LPS injection, returning to baseline within 12 hr (Figure 1C).
 In contrast, the Phlpp1-/- mice had 2-fold lower IL-6 levels at 5 hr post-infection, but these levels were sustained for up to 24 hr, suggestive of improper resolution of inflammation.
 Levels of another pro-inflammatory cytokine, IL-1β, were likewise consistently higher in Phlpp1-/- mice compared with WT mice (Figure 1D).
 By contrast, levels of the anti-inflammatory cytokine IL-10 did not differ significantly between the WT and Phlpp1-/- mice (Figure 1E).
 Note that cytokine levels were measured up to 24 hr post LPS injection, when the protective effect of PHLPP1 loss was not yet apparent.
 These findings indicate an essential role for PHLPP1 in regulation of the innate immune response at the whole organism level.

 ![Figure 1.](https://cdn.elifesciences.org/articles/48609/elife-48609-fig1-v1.jpg)

-**Figure 1.:** (A) Survival curve of WT and Phlpp1 mice i.p. infected with 1 × 10-/-7 cfu of E. coli.
+**Figure 1.:** (A) Survival curve of WT and Phlpp1-/- mice i.p. infected with 1 × 107 cfu of E. coli.
 Values are expressed as percent survival of 15 mice for each genotype. **p<0.01 by log-rank test.
-(B) Survival curve of WT and Phlpp1 mice i.p. injected with 15 mg/kg LPS.
-Values are expressed as percent survival of 16 mice for each genotype. *p<0.05 by log-rank test. (-/-C–E) ELISA showing IL-6 (C), IL-1β (D) and IL-10 (E) levels in serum at the indicated times after i.p. injection of 10 mg/kg LPS.
+(B) Survival curve of WT and Phlpp1-/- mice i.p. injected with 15 mg/kg LPS.
+Values are expressed as percent survival of 16 mice for each genotype. *p<0.05 by log-rank test.
+(C–E) ELISA showing IL-6 (C), IL-1β (D) and IL-10 (E) levels in serum at the indicated times after i.p. injection of 10 mg/kg LPS.
 Data represent mean ± SEM.
 Statistics analyzed by Student’s t-test *p<0.05, **p<0.01.

-## Loss of PHLPP1 results in increased STAT1-dependent transcription in macrophages
+### Loss of PHLPP1 results in increased STAT1-dependent transcription in macrophages

 Since macrophages are a key cell type involved in the initial response to E. coli infection and LPS challenge, we analyzed the transcriptome of BMDMs isolated from WT or Phlpp1-/- mice before and after stimulation by the major LPS component, Kdo2-Lipid A (KLA), for 1, 6, or 24 hr (Figure 2A).
 RNA-Seq analysis identified 1,654 mRNA transcripts induced more than two-fold by KLA treatment, with a false discovery rate (FDR) less than 0.05 at any of the time points.
 Expression of approximately 12% of these genes (199 genes; Supplementary file 1) was increased in macrophages from Phlpp1-/- mice compared to those from littermate control WT mice 6 hr following KLA treatment; transcript levels of these genes remained significantly elevated (>two fold) 24 hr later.
 Another set of genes exhibited reduced expression 24 hr following KLA treatment (144 genes; Supplementary file 2).
 Gene ontology analysis revealed that many of the genes whose expression was elevated in the Phlpp1-/- macrophages are associated with inflammatory signaling: these included genes annotated for their involvement in the innate immune response, cytokine-cytokine receptor interactions, LPS signaling, interferon-β response, and tumor necrosis factor (TNF) signaling-dependent pathways (Figure 2B).
 Genes significantly decreased in Phlpp1-/- compared to WT macrophages were enriched most significantly in nodes related to central carbon metabolism, and to a lesser extent, chronic inflammatory responses and LPS signaling (Figure 2B).

 ![Figure 2.](https://cdn.elifesciences.org/articles/48609/elife-48609-fig2-v1.jpg)

-**Figure 2.:** (A) Heat map for mRNA-Seq expression of the 1,654 mRNA transcripts regulated greater than two-fold with a FDR < 0.05 in BMDMs isolated from WT or Phlpp1 animals treated with 100 ng/ml KLA for 1, 6 or 24 hr.
-Data represent the log-/-2 difference between the mRNA expression in Phlpp1 macrophages compared to wild-type macrophages. (-/-B) Gene ontology analysis for the 199 elevated (red arrow) or 144 decreased (blue arrow) transcripts in Phlpp1 macrophages compared to wild-type macrophages. (-/-C) De novo motif analysis using HOMER (Hypergeometric Optimization of Motif EnRichment) for the 199 promoters corresponding to the genes elevated in the Phlpp1 macrophages. (-/-D) Pie graph showing the percentage of promoters of elevated genes that contain STAT or IRF binding motifs.
-(E–G) Normalized mRNA-Seq values for (E) Cd69 (F) Ifit2 and (G) Gbp5 mRNA in BMDMs isolated from WT or Phlpp1 animals treated with 100 ng/ml KLA for 0, 1, 6, or 24 hr.
+**Figure 2.:** (A) Heat map for mRNA-Seq expression of the 1,654 mRNA transcripts regulated greater than two-fold with a FDR < 0.05 in BMDMs isolated from WT or Phlpp1-/- animals treated with 100 ng/ml KLA for 1, 6 or 24 hr.
+Data represent the log2 difference between the mRNA expression in Phlpp1-/- macrophages compared to wild-type macrophages.
+(B) Gene ontology analysis for the 199 elevated (red arrow) or 144 decreased (blue arrow) transcripts in Phlpp1-/- macrophages compared to wild-type macrophages.
+(C) De novo motif analysis using HOMER (Hypergeometric Optimization of Motif EnRichment) for the 199 promoters corresponding to the genes elevated in the Phlpp1-/- macrophages.
+(D) Pie graph showing the percentage of promoters of elevated genes that contain STAT or IRF binding motifs.
+(E–G) Normalized mRNA-Seq values for (E) Cd69 (F) Ifit2 and (G) Gbp5 mRNA in BMDMs isolated from WT or Phlpp1-/- animals treated with 100 ng/ml KLA for 0, 1, 6, or 24 hr.
 RPKM – Reads Per Kilobase Million.
-Values are expressed as mean ± SEM. *p<0.05 (Student’s -/-t-test) compared to WT cells.
+Values are expressed as mean ± SEM. *p<0.05 (Student’s t-test) compared to WT cells.
 See also Supplementary file 1 and Supplementary file 2.

 To gain insight into gene regulatory mechanisms affected by loss of PHLPP1, we performed de novo motif analysis of the promoters of upregulated genes in Phlpp1-/- macrophages using Hypergeometric Optimization of Motif EnRichment (HOMER), a suite of tools for motif discovery and Next Generation Sequencing (NGS) analysis (Heinz et al., 2010).
 This algorithm defines motifs that are statistically enriched in a targeted promoter list compared to random promoter sequences with comparable GC content.
 The analysis revealed significant enrichment of STAT (p<10−18) and IRF (p<10−9) motifs (Figure 2C) in the promoters of genes whose expression was statistically increased in Phlpp1-/- macrophages compared to WT macrophages.
 Of the 199 genes with elevated expression, 46% of the genes had promoters with a consensus STAT binding motif, 51% had promoters with a potential binding site for IRF family of transcription factors, and 26% had promoters with predicted binding sites for both STAT and IRF (Figure 2D).
 We selected for further analysis three genes whose expression was elevated in the Phlpp1-/- compared to WT macrophages and which had proximal STAT1 binding motifs in their promoters: Cd69, Ifit2, and Gbp5.
 Normalized mRNA-Seq data for each of these three genes confirmed elevated mRNA levels in Phlpp1-/- macrophages compared to WT macrophages (Figure 2E–G).
 Thus, loss of PHLPP1 leads to sustained KLA-induced expression of genes involved in inflammation, of which 46% have predicted STAT motifs in their proximal regulatory regions.